The six chapters of the Ethics of the Fathers are traditionally studied every

 Shabbat afternoon between Passover and Rosh Hashanah.

 The Hebrew title, Perki Avot, is literally translated as "Chapters of the

-and moral principles.
-The reader will find each passage meaningful in
+moral principles.
+The reader will find each passage meaningful in today's

 All rights reserved